-The Association of Racing Drivers Schools (ARDS) represents all the Racing Schools in the UK and is recognised by the MSA, which delegates the responsibility for regulating member Racing Schools and for licensing circuit instructors to ARDS.
+The Association of Racing Drivers Schools (ARDS) represents all the Racing Schools in the UK and is recognised by the Motorsport UK, which delegates the responsibility for regulating member Racing Schools and for licensing circuit instructors to ARDS.

 ARDS Member Schools operate the initial Novice Driver Training Course - usually known as the ARDS test, and a requirement for drivers applying for their first race licence - as well as the Advanced and Junior Driver race training courses.
 All ARDS members also run experience days, corporate days and manufacturer days; some also run track days for drivers wanting to use their own cars on track.

 All events and activities run by ARDS members are managed by experienced, qualified personnel and employ only ARDS licensed instructors.
 This means that whatever activity you take part in at an ARDS School you can be assured that it is;

 - professionally run by fully accountable companies